Intro: Sleep Training For Night Owls

 - Limit fluid intake in the evening to prevent sleep interruptions, which means front-loading water in the morning and afternoon.

 c.
 Caffeine: avoiding stimulants before bedtime is a no-brainer.
 I am not a coffee consumer, but the few times I have had caffeine in this form, it took hours to fall asleep.
-Chocolate, however, was my weakness.
-Supplemental magnesium can help minimize chocolate cravings especially around that time of the month for gals.
+This includes chocolate.
+(Supplemental magnesium can help minimize chocolate cravings especially around that time of the month for gals.)

 4. MindBody Wellness

 A ruminating mind that stresses about things like work & relationships can make it difficult to fall asleep.
-In my case, I believe toxins like mercury disrupted my GABA pathway and made it difficult to shut off my thoughts.
+Toxins like mercury disrupt GABA pathway and made it difficult to shut off thoughts.

-Before I knew tablets and wi-fi had EMR & light pollution, I would listen to music or watch a bedtime story on an iPad before going to bed to try and distract my brain.
+Tablets and wi-fi have both EMR & light pollution, so listening to music or watching a bedtime story on an iPad before going to bed to distract the brain may backfire.

 - Limit thinking, worrying, or emotionally upsetting thoughts before bed, and in general.
 I like what Dr. Amen says: Stomp out the ANTs!
 (Automatic Negative Thoughts).
 Or when possible, proactively decide not to stress.